jokocide/stein/README.md

 ## New project

-`dagger new`

-Initializes a new Dagger project in the current directory, which consists of a **resources** and **site** folder, as well as a hidden .dagger file that is used to identify Dagger projects in the future.
+`dagger new` creates a new Dagger project in the current directory, which consists of a **resources** and **site** folder, as well as a hidden .dagger file that is used to identify Dagger projects in the future.

 The **resources** folder should contain all of your content.
 When Dagger is finished processing the contents it will deposit the results into the **site** folder in a largely similiar file structure.